AbigailShockey/spriggan/README.md

 Spriggan uses Trimmomatic to trim reads, Shovill to assemble reads, Abricate to ID AR genes and Quast to assess assembly quality.

+Spriggan uses Docker to maintain stability, reproducibility, portability and ease of use by keeping its dependencies in a controlled environment.

 ### Using Spriggan

 The input to Spriggan is a reference genome and a file listing paths to short reads for assembly